twitter-archive/diffy/README.md

     -master.primary=\"localhost:9990\" \
     -master.secondary=\"localhost:9991\" \
     -service.protocol=\"http\" \
-    -serviceName=\"ConversationService\" \
+    -serviceName=\"My Service\" \
     -proxy.port=:31900 \
     -admin.port=:31159 \
-    -http.port=:31149
+    -http.port=:31149 \
+    -rootUrl='localhost:31149'
     ```

-6. Send a few test requests to your Diffy instance:
+6. Send a few test requests to your Diffy instance on its proxy port:

     ```
-    curl localhost:31900/your_application_route
+    curl localhost:31900/your/application/route?with=queryparams
     ```

 7. Watch the differences show up in your browser at [http://localhost:31149](http://localhost:31149).